|ASIAN HORNET ACTION TEAM NEEDS YOUR HELP ----------- BECAUSE OF THIS|

 |Check your sightings against these photos.

-The photos below should help you decide if what you have seen is an Asian hornet and merits reporting
+The photos below should help you DECIDE if what you have seen is an ASIAN HORNET or a EUROPEAN HORNET and merits reporting.

 |ASIAN HORNET, Vespa velutina||

 EUROPEAN HORNET, Vespa crabro

 Space between lines above is 5mm.
 Vespa velutina is about 38mm in length whereas Vespa crabro is 44mm from head to tail By comparison a common wasp queen is about 20mm in length and a worker is 12mm to 17mm